Summer Program 2026

 Program Leadership:

-Dr. Rachel Wamsley, Academic Director (on leave)
+Dr. Rachel Wamsley, Executive Director

 Jona Goldrich Institute for Yiddish Language, Literature and Culture